rferreira/sentry/README.md

 If you list more than one upstream DNS server, sentry will query all of them in parallel and return the first successful response (new feature on v0.5).

+**Forging a query:**

+A forge rule tells sentry to completely rewrite A-record queries to return an IP address that you provide.
+This is useful for isolated testing of production software.
+You can point all DNS queries to an IP address using:

+    "forge ^(.*).mycompany.com to 192.168.1.1"

+You may also forge an address using the result of an upstream DNS lookup.
+For example, to forward all calls to `api.mycompany.com` to `dev.mycompany.com`:

+    "forge ^api.mycompany.com to dev.mycompany.com"

 **Here's an example of a configuration file including multiple rules:**

     {